-There are so many different options when it comes to picking a belt that it can be hard to find a good one for you.
-And, a lot of manufacturers are cutting corners and getting their materials from overseas.
-We did the research to find all the belts made in the USA – below are our findings.
-Check out the brands below along with some tips for finding the country of origin when shopping for a new belt.
+There are so many options when picking a belt that it can be hard to find a good one.
+And many manufacturers are cutting corners and getting their materials from overseas.
+We researched to find all the belts made in the USA – below are our findings.
+Check out the brands below, along with some tips for finding the country of origin when shopping for a new belt.

 Full List of Belt Brands Made in the USA

-The strap is woven from high strength nylon webbing and it’s all connected with a laser-cut aluminum buckle that couldn’t be more simpler to operate – all you have to do is strap it in, no prongs, pins, or clamps needed.
-The Grip6 design simply uses friction to keep everything in place, and they are so confident it will hold, that they gave it the name “Badgerbite,” able to withstand 250 lbs of outward pressure (most other similar belts can only hold 50 lbs).
+The strap is woven from high-strength nylon webbing, and it’s all connected with a laser-cut aluminum buckle that couldn’t be simpler to operate – all you have to do is strap it in, no prongs, pins, or clamps needed.
+The Grip6 design simply uses friction to keep everything in place, and they are so confident it will hold that they gave it the name “Badgerbite,” able to withstand 250 lbs of outward pressure (most other similar belts can only hold 50 lbs).

 Colonel Littleton handcrafts all of their belts in their facility in Lynnville, Tennessee, a small town of just over 300 people.
 They have some traditional styles and more unique belts made from buffalo and alligator leather with cinch clamps and other closing mechanisms.

 If you’re looking for a simple, reliable fabric belt, look no further than Thomas Bates.
 They are based out of Massachusetts and have a ton of great style options for both men and women – they are also the officially licensed belt for the Boy Scouts.
 Their braided belts are also pretty cool, but we think their fabric ones are the best.
 These belts have a simple plastic clamp on the front that is adjustable to virtually any waist size, and there is no metal in it, meaning you won’t have to take off your belt when you’re passing through the TSA security check.
 This belt is also great for outdoorsmen (given the hiker name) and is water resistant.

 States manufacturing in: ME